 If you face difficulties with the size of the refuse bin, despite recycling as much as you can, perhaps you have a very large family, please contact us.
 We will assess each case individually.

-Any rubbish that you put in your grey lidded bin will go a landfill site at a cost this year of about £70 per tonne - about £1.25M in total last year, so please recycle as much as you can.
+Any rubbish that you put in your grey lidded bin will go a landfill site at a cost this year of over £100 per tonne - about £1.25M in total last year, so please recycle as much as you can.

 The bins are the property of the council.
-If you move house, even within East Northamptonshire, you should not take your bins with you.
+If you move house, even within the council's area, you should not take your bins with you.

 Putting your wheeled bin out for collection

-- Leave the correct bin for that week at the normal collection point of your property by 7:00am on collection day or after 6pm the evening before.
+- Leave the correct bin for that week at the normal collection point of your property by 6:30am on collection day or after 6pm the evening before

 - The operative will return the wheeled bin to the point of collection